 Consisting of an early learning section including Pre-Kindergarten and Kindergarten and then Grades 1 – 5.

 Like everybody who joins our school, you will immediately be struck by the character of our students.
-Our community has made it very clear that our school’s role is to develop compassionate global citizens and lifelong learners who will be a force for positive change.
+At ISY, our community is committed to nurturing compassionate global citizens and fostering lifelong learners who will be a force for positive change.
 To achieve this goal, we have three fundamental ISY Learner Outcomes that we strive to develop in each and every student.

 Elementary School Principal